rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README_element.rst

     my_list = SLL(99, my_list)
     my_list = SLL(37, my_list)

-Note that the supplied *next* refrence is assumed to be *None* if not supplied.
+Note that the supplied *next* reference is assumed to be *None* if not supplied.

 len = length(sll)
 -----------------